Submissions for the 2018 ECO Youth awards are now open.

-The ECO Youth Awards provide youth recognition for their efforts on a wide range of environmental stewardship initiatives as well as to help youth implement or enhance projects and programs with an environmental focus.
-Youth may use a current project or propose a new environmental project or activity to enter the award competition.
+The ECO Youth award program recognizes youth and provides financial aid to implement or enhance projects with an environmental focus.
+Youth may use a current project or propose a new project to enter the award competition.

 Project proposals should include: